ethersphere/bee-js-docs/docs/user-documentation/soc-and-feeds.md

 A feed is defined by its `owner` (see above), a `topic` (32 bytes arbitrary data as a hex string or `Uint8Array`), and a `type`. `type` defines how the updates and lookup of the feed index are made (currently only the `sequence` type is supported).

-The publisher is the owner of the feed, and only he can post updates to the feed.
+The publisher is the owner of the feed, and only they can post updates to the feed.
 Posting an update requires (1) constructing the identifier from the topic and the correct index and (2) signing it concatenated together with the hash of the arbitrary content of the update.

 Conversely, users can consume a feed by retrieving the chunk by its address.
 Retrieving an update requires the consumer to construct the address from the owner’s address and the identifier.
 To calculate the identifier, they need the topic and the appropriate index.
 For this, they need to know the indexing scheme.